ShuaiJunlan/Autumn/README.md

 ### Get Started
 * Clone from github.com:
     `git clone https://github.com/shuaijunlan/Autumn.git`
-* Enter the project root directory `cd Autumn`;
+* Enter the project root directory `cd Autumn`
-* Import [autumn_framework.sql](https://github.com/shuaijunlan/Autumn-Framework/blob/master/autumn_framework.sql) to your MySQL Database or MariaDB, and must modify the username and password in `autumn-common/src/main/resources/properties-common/druid-pool.properties` basing on your own database settings, the password is encrypted , you can run `com.autumnframework.common.architect.utils.PasswordEncrypt` to generate `publicKey` and `password`, and replace them in the `druid-pool.properties` file;
+* Import [autumn_framework.sql](https://github.com/shuaijunlan/Autumn-Framework/blob/master/autumn_framework.sql) to your MySQL Database or MariaDB, and must modify the username and password in `autumn-common/src/main/resources/properties-common/druid-pool.properties` basing on your own database settings, the password is encrypted , you can run `com.autumnframework.common.architect.utils.PasswordEncrypt` to generate `publicKey` and `password`, and replace them in the `druid-pool.properties` file
 * Install dependencies:
-    `mvn install`;
+    `mvn install`

 > If you want to run autumu-cms sub-system

 * Enter autumn-cms, `cd autumn-cms`
 * Run server:`mvn tomcat7:run`.
-Server runs on port **8081** by default, visit `http://localhost:8081/autumn-cms` to check it out.
+Server runs on port **8081** by default, visit `http://localhost:8081/autumn-cms` to check it out

-> If you want to run autumn-blog sub-system,
+> If you want to run autumn-blog sub-system

 * Enter autumn-blog, `cd autumn-blog`
 * Run server:`mvn tomcat7:run -Dspring.profiles.active="prod"`.
-Server runs on port **8088** by default, visit `http://localhost:8088/autumn-blog` to check it out.
+Server runs on port **8088** by default, visit `http://localhost:8088/autumn-blog` to check it out

 ### License